childrda/WorkSpaceAgent/README.md

 3. **Create the optional database tables** by rerunning `schema.sql` (or manually creating `drive_events` and `phishing_emails` as documented in `SCHEMA_UPDATE.md`).
 4. **Update `config.json`** with the `gmail` block (see `config.json.example`) and set:
    - `mailbox`: the delegated mailbox to scan (e.g., `security-alerts@yourdomain.com`)
-   - `allowed_sender_domains`: trusted internal domains (messages from these domains are not flagged by impersonation rules)
+   - `allowed_sender_domains`: trusted internal domains (messages from these domains are not flagged by impersonation rules unless other red flags appear)
    - `trusted_file_domains`: file-sharing domains you trust (e.g., `yourdomain.com`)
    - `high_risk_display_names`: names/roles you want to monitor for spoofing (superintendent, CFO, principal, etc.)
+   - `urgency_keywords`, `financial_keywords`: phrases that indicate urgency or financial lures (gift cards, payroll, wire transfer)
 5. **Restart the agent** so the new configuration and scope take effect.

 The agent stores suspicious Gmail messages in the `phishing_emails` table and issues email alerts (if enabled) summarising the reasons (external share links, spoofed display names, SPF/DKIM/DMARC failures, etc.).